miniengineer/json_authentication_with_devise_rails_demo/README.md

 <h2 id="about-the-project"> :pencil: About The Project</h2>

-I wrote an article which describes the process of setting up JSON API authentication for Rails application with [devise gem](https://github.com/heartcombo/devise).
+<p> Not a while ago, I started a side project to improve my engineering skills.
+I decided to make a web application with Rails + React stack.
+When it came to the authentication implementation, I went with the devise gem. </p>

-<p>Devise is a powerful and customizable authentication library used for Rails application.
-It comes with its own controllers, views, so essentially it's an MVC.
+[Devise](https://github.com/heartcombo/devise) is a powerful and customizable authentication library used for Rails applications.
+It comes with controllers, views and there are a few commands you need to run to make the authorization work.

-My application had a separate frontend framework (React) that was suppose to make API calls to Rails server to authenticaticate a user.
+However, my application had a different frontend framework (React) that handled the views and was supposed to make API calls to the Rails server to authenticate a user.

-So, in my case I had to figure out a way to make devise accept and respond with JSON.
-It took me a while and I learned a lot along the way, so I wrote an article to share this knowledge.</p>
+It took some research till finding a way to make the devise work with my configuration or, in other words, to make it accept and respond with JSON.

+I learned a lot along the way, and I summarised my thoughts in an article.
-I explain the whole configuration and thought process step by step in the article that can be found here.
+While researching, I got a suggestion to read an [article](https://andrewray.me/blog) that solved 99% of the devise configuration problem.
+There were comments under the article asking the author for a demo application.
+Unfortunately, it seems like author removed the article as I haven't find THE article which helped me :(

+So, I decided to make a demo application myself, hoping that it would help people who are looking for a solution to the same configuration problems.

+If you need a detailed explanation of the whole process, you can check out this article.

 This application is for devise JSON API authentication demo purpose only.
 It has only a User model and devise gem installed and set up to work with JSON.